rishi-koushal/Ribonucleic-Acid-Vision-Classifier/READ_ME.md

 ```

-Thus, we end up creating a dataset with image name with their corresponding label (miRNA, tRNA, neither)
+Thus, we end up creating a dataset with image name with their corresponding label (miRNA, tRNA, neither).
+You can download the dataset from [link](https://drive.google.com/open?id=1g807ROiCf1w1Mn8cFpMRnzoknVB4jDuL)

 ##### 4. Building the Vision Classifier Model